-Post: a small titanium screw that is implanted into the jaw bone, acting as a replacement tooth root.
+- Implant Post: A small titanium screw that is implanted into the jaw bone, acting as a replacement tooth root.

-Abutment: connecting the post and the restoration, the abutment helps to secure and stabilize your implant.
+- Abutment: Connecting the implant post and the restoration, the abutment helps to secure and stabilize your implant.

-Dental crown or denture: the final restoration, seen above the gum line, replaces your lost tooth/teeth.
+- Dental crown or denture: The final restoration, seen above the gum line, replaces your missing tooth or teeth.

 Once this part of the process is complete, dental impressions are often taken to create your new crown, bridge or denture.
-A temporary may be placed to restore normal function and aesthetics.
-Your final restoration will be permanently secured in our office and we will go over how to care for your new implant or implant secured appliance.
+A temporary restoration may be placed to restore normal function and aesthetics.
+Your final restoration will be permanently secured in our office, and we will go over how to care for your new implant or implant-secured appliance.

 How long do dental implants last?

 Dental implants are designed to last a lifetime with good dental care and oral hygiene.
 Routine dental visits will enable Dr. Moore to monitor the condition of the implant and surrounding tissues, addressing any concerns promptly to avoid more complex issues.